Kierancz/kicz/content/posts/wearables.md

 Gorilla glue epoxy is pretty great.

--Screws 3.6mm Length x 2.2mm Diameter
+- Screws 3.6mm Length x 2.2mm Diameter

 We also found these locally, unfortunately Home Depot is unlikely to carry screws this small.

-Gait Module Parts:
+### Gait Module Parts:

 Minimum parts: